Citigroup: Capital Driven Recovery Play (NYSE:C)

 Conclusion

 The hammering taken by Citi's shares has given the market a recovery play.
 Quibbles about the lack of revenue growth can wait until the stock has re-rated.
-The bank's capital capacity can be a powerful engine for shareholder value once a normal payout regime has resumed on a clear macro outlook.
+The bank's capital capacity can be a powerful engine for shareholder value once a normal buyback regime has resumed on a clear macro outlook.
 Size positions according to appetite for short term volatility.
 This analyst is bullish and will initiate a position shortly.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.